FedCash® Services Business Continuity Guide

 - If our automated ordering systems are unavailable, or you need to speak with somebody at the Federal Reserve, please call FedCash Services at your local Federal Reserve Office.

-- To help your Federal Reserve office expedite a full recovery, please attempt to minimize the points of contact within your organization who are calling that Federal Reserve office.
+- To help your Federal Reserve office expedite a full recovery, please attempt to minimize the points of contact within your organization that are calling that Federal Reserve office.

 - Place only critical orders.